 - A variety of other groups occur during the week as well, including both process and psychoeducational groups.
 The topics that are covered during these sessions vary but may include discussions on body image, media awareness, empowerment, nutrition, and guided self-care, among many others.

 Experiential therapy: In order to offer clients a holistic approach to the treatment, Carolina House offers a number of experiential therapy options at our body dysmorphic disorder treatment and rehab center, in addition to the more traditional therapeutic interventions.
 Examples of these therapies include the following:

 - Body movement activities

 - Yoga therapy

-Receiving comprehensive treatment in a residential setting is enormously advantageous for those who are suffering from an eating disorder and co-occurring body dysmorphic disorder.
-However, at Carolina House, we recognize that completion of residential treatment does not always mean that clients have finished achieving full recovery from their eating disorders.
+Receiving comprehensive treatment and rehab in a residential setting is enormously advantageous for those who are suffering from an eating disorder and co-occurring body dysmorphic disorder.
+However, at Carolina House, located in North Carolina, and servicing South Carolina and surrounding states, we recognize that completion of residential treatment and rehab at our center does not always mean that clients have finished achieving full recovery from their eating disorders.
 For this reason, we offer continuing care services through our partial day treatment program and our intensive outpatient program.

 If you or a loved one is suffering from an eating disorder and co-occurring body dysmorphic disorder, the staff at Carolina House wants to help.
-Our world-class programming can help you overcome the symptoms that plague you, while also assisting you as you develop the confidence needed to embark on a bright and promising future.
+Located in North Carolina, and servicing South Carolina and surrounding states, our world-class programming at Carolina House can help you overcome the symptoms that plague you, while also assisting you as you develop the confidence needed to embark on a bright and promising future.
 Do not continue to suffer.
 Let the staff at Carolina House show you that there’s a better way to live.